Amanuensis Resume Examples, Tips & Free Templates

 Here are some examples of achievements and strengths to include:

-- Onboarded and trained 3 junior administrative assistants
+- Onboarded and trained 3 junior executive assistants

 - Implemented a new digital filing system, reducing data entry time by 30%